ditchallaway/Hippy-Crack/README.md

 ___

-Build hooks allow you to observe events that happen during the Hydrogen build process.
+Build hooks allow you to observe events that happen during the Hippy Crack build process.
 You can intercept and modify the context of the build process to your liking.

 Here are the events you can observe: